adsc-hls/fcuda/README.md

 **fcuda.jar**, respectively.
 These files are put under *jar/*.
 Please note that whenever you update the FCUDA source code or Cetus source code, you have to do the recompilation.

-- Clone the FCUDA benchmarks repository and the FCUDA SoC repository by using the command `python setup_repo.py`.
+- Clone the FCUDA benchmarks repository and the FCUDA backend repository by using the command `python setup_repo.py`.
-The script will clone the fcuda-benchmarks and fcuda-soc repositories.
+The script will clone the fcuda-benchmarks and fcuda-backend repositories.

 ##FCUDA C-Level Testing
 - Make sure you clone the FCUDA benchmarks repository before testing.